Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Use the Right Tools

-The tools you use in grooming your Pomeranian can make or break the experience and efficacy of your efforts.
+The tools you use in grooming a Pomeranian can make or break the experience and efficacy of your efforts.
 A firm bristle brush, wire pin brush, or grooming comb can all be used to groom a Pomeranian.
 Using the wrong type of brush will be just as ineffective as using the brush incorrectly.

 You should also invest in other tools to help you keep your dog groomed, like nail clippers, a hand-held shower head for baths, and high-quality grooming products.